vinceallenvince/colorpalette/README.md

 Randomly select color styles from a range of presets.

 I created this module after taking a [Marius Watz](http://mariuswatz.com) Processing workshop.
 He described a method to create a set of color palettes by creating a pool of colors and randomly selecting from it.
-I've used this ColorPalette class in several projects including [FloraJS](https://github.com/vinceallenvince/FloraJS).
+This module is my interpretation.
+I've used it in several projects including [FloraJS](https://github.com/vinceallenvince/FloraJS).

 ##Install